sdss/mangadap/docs/corrections.rst

 In particular, we have found that it is important to understand the error-convolved *distribution* of stellar-velocity-dispersion measurements when analyzing the data.
-For example, ignoring anything that has a converged pPXF fit, even at low S/N and low disperison, will yield a biased determination of the mean (or median) dispersion as a function of radius.
+For example, ignoring anything that has a converged pPXF fit, even at low S/N and low dispersion, will yield a biased determination of the mean (or median) dispersion as a function of radius.
 Further assessments of the reliability of the data is an ongoing process:  Any additional assessments of the data along